STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 21.1 If we are no longer entitled by law to sell electricity to you due to a Retailer of Last Resort (RoLR) event occurring in relation to us (such date being the Default Supply Effective Date referred to in the Rules), then, unless you have contracted with and successfully transferred to another retailer or the SP Group before the Default Supply Effective Date, you shall be deemed to have agreed to purchase electricity from the SP Group with effect on and from the Default Supply Effective Date:

-• at the prevailing market prices for the purchase of electricity from any wholesale electricity market through the SP Group, if you do not fall within Clause 21.1a. above.
+• at the prevailing market prices for the purchase of electricity from any wholesale electricity market through SP Group, if you do not fall within Clause 21.1(a) above.

 21.2 You are deemed to have consented to:

-• the transfer of your account to the SP Group or substitute retailer (under Clause 22.2) as they will continue to supply and bill you for your electricity usages.
+• the transfer of your account to SP Group or the substitute retailer (under Clause 22.2) as they will continue to supply and bill you for your electricity usage.

-21.4 To avoid doubt, the physical supply of electricity to your premises will not be affected due to the occurrence of RoLR event.
+21.4 For the avoidance of doubt, the physical supply of electricity to your premises will not be affected by the occurrence of a RoLR event.

 22. GENERAL